droesler/NLP_Projects_Portfolio/Viterbi_Implementation_for_HMM_POS_Tagging/readme.md

 Viterbi Implementation for HMM POS Tagging
 ---

-This script reads an HMM file produced by the [MALLET](http://mallet.cs.umass.edu/) machine learning toolkit and an input text, then finds the most probable tag sequence for the text and outputs the results to another file.
+This script reads an HMM file produced by the [MALLET](http://mallet.cs.umass.edu/) machine learning toolkit and an input text, uses an implementation of the Viterbi algorithm to find the most probable tag sequence for the text, and then outputs the results to a file.

 ### About the code